devshridhar/OldPhonePadApp/README.md

 cd src/OldPhonePadApp
 doxygen Doxyfile
 ```
-Open `docs/html/index.html` in a browser to view the documentation.
+Open `docs/html/index.html` in a browser to view the documentation or access it online [here](https://devshridhar.github.io/OldPhonePadApp/index.html).

 ---